BorisHrzenjak/ImageInsight/README.md

 # Image Insight

-Image Insight is a powerful Chrome extension that allows users to extract text from images and generate detailed descriptions using advanced AI technologies.
+Image Insight is a Chrome extension that allows users to extract text from images and generate detailed descriptions using OCRSpace service and Pixtral 12B model from Mistral.

 ## Features